tiksem/KotlinSpirit/README.md

 parser.matches("123.bc") // false
 parser.matches("123.34") // false
 ```

+# Parser functions, and getting a result
+Each rule contains its result after parsing, when you parse without a result, just for matching, the runtime performance will be a little bit better, but the difference is usually not noticable.

 `fun parseGetResultOrThrow(string: CharSequence): T` Parses and gets the result, if rule doesn't match throws ParseException